xrcyz/Knowledge-Base/README.md

 ![cellular automata decision surface](/images/cellular%20automata%20decision%20surface.png)

 This seems like a nice visual demonstration that neural networks are universal function approximators.
 It implies that neural network "programs" consist of finding an arbitrary surface that maps training input coordinates to a desired output, and relies on interpolation to fill in the gaps (this explains why neural networks may be poor at extrapolating outside the training data).
-This definition includes recursive programs such as cellular auomata, where the return value of the surface f(self,world) includes the next self value (see also: RNNs, Q-learning).
+This definition includes recursive programs such as cellular auomata, where the return value of the surface `f(self,world)` includes the next `self` value (see also: RNNs, Q-learning).

 Project idea: CA grid, 3D plot of decision surface, sliders for weights and biases, and a fading heatmap of cell states on the surface.
 Project idea: extend the concept to image generation; where `x` is the current canvas state, `y` is the internal state, and `z` is the new paint stroke.

 ***Convnets***

 Interestingly, since every cell in the cellular automata shares the same update rule, then this is technically a "convolutional neural network".
-The four layers (9 inputs, 4 hidden, 2 hidden, 1 out) of our neural network form the "kernel", and a grid of kernels are applied to the input image to calculate the output image (the next state of the cellular automata).
+The four layers (9:4:2:1) of our neural network form the "kernel", and a grid of kernels are applied to the input image to calculate the output image (the next state of the cellular automata).
 Our CNN has a "kernel size" of 3, a "step" of 1, and "pads" the input image by wrapping out-of-bound pixels to the opposite edge.

 Using this perspective, we can take a guess at how other convolutional neural networks perform their computations.